TBen2000/Pretix2Nextcloud/README.md

 <br>

-This tool retrieves registration data for a specific event from Pretix, compiles it into desired Excel formats, and uploads it to Nextcloud.
-This project was programmed for the KV-Stuttgart of the SWD-EC and is therefore not universally applicable.
+This tool retrieves registration data for a specific event from Pretix, converts it into desired Excel formats and uploads it to Nextcloud.
+This project was developed for KV Stuttgart of the SWD EC and is therefore not universally applicable.

 <br>